nivela-tech/portfolio-tracker-frontend/README.md

-# Portfolio Tracker - Frontend
+# Flamefolio - Frontend

-This is the frontend for the Portfolio Tracker application.
+This is the frontend for the Flamefolio application.

 It is built with React, TypeScript, and Material UI.